LetsLearn-08/Roadmap---Penetration-Testing/roadmap/theharvester/overview.md

 OSINT tools like theHarvester are legal and powerful — but only when used ethically.
 Never scan or collect data from domains you don’t own or have permission to test.
 Always stay within your scope.

+## 📢 Connect

+This repo is part of my **cybersecurity learning journey**.
+Follow me on [LinkedIn](www.linkedin.com/in/tanuja-reddy-03aa7b38a) for updates, lab walkthroughs, and progress logs.

 ## 🔗 Related Tools

 - Nmap(https://github.com/LetsLearn-08/Roadmap---Penetration-Testing/blob/main/roadmap/nmap/overview.md) – Scan IPs and ports found by theHarvester